ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 #### Dialog Type Name Registry

-This document defines a new registry for the token name values that are permited as values to the [dialog type](#dialog-type) parameter.
+This document defines a new registry for the token name values that are permitted as values to the [dialog type](#dialog-type) parameter.

 ##### Dialog Type Name Registration Template